daansteemit/steemrepair/registration.md

 ### HOW TO JOIN VOTING TRAIL ON STEEMAUTO

-1. Signup with Steemconnect in steemauto.com
+1. Sign up with Steemconnect in steemauto.com
 2. Connect your Steemit account in Dashboard
 3. Set your voting limit ( 70% is ok) in Dashboard
 4. Search steemrepair and follow it in tab Curation Trail